UN-OCHA/drupal-starterkit/local/README.md

 To run additional docker compose commands, use `docker compose -f local/docker-compose.yml` + `command`.

+Alternatively, enter the container with `docker exec -it PROJECT_NAME-site sh` and run composer or drush commands from there.

 ## Create instance

 1. Run `./local/install.sh -m -c -i` to create an instance of the site (empty database) from the existing config.